Akhila-andhavarapu/HeartDiseasesPrediction/README.md

 the data, outlier detection, and the distribution of the data.
 5. All these preprocessing techniques play a key role when passing the data for classification or prediction purposes.

+# CONCULSION
+The conclusion which we found is that machine learning algorithms performed better in this analysis.
+Many researchers have previously suggested that we should use ML where the dataset is not that large, which is proved in this work.
+In this paper, we proposed three methods in which comparative analysis was done and promising results were achieved.
+The conclusion which we found is that machine learning algorithms performed better in this analysis.
+Many researchers have previously suggested that we should use ML where the dataset is not that large, which is proved in this paper.
+The methods which are used for comparison are confusion matrix, precision, specificity, sensitivity, and F1 score.
+For the 13 features which were in the dataset, K- Neighbors classifier performed better in the ML approach when data preprocessing is applied.